dotasek/cy-end-to-end-tests-python/README.md

 pip install requests
 ```

+Then clone this project via git (or download as a zip).

 ## Execution

-Start Cytoscape, then execute the following:
+Start Cytoscape, then execute the following from within this projects root directory:

 ```
 python CytoscapeEndToEndTests.py